-This course involves study of the theology and practice of worship, with primary focus on corporate expressions of worship.
-Historical and modern ideas are presented so that the student can establish an informed foundation for worship practices.
-Students will participate in worship services at several area churches.
+This course involves study of the theology and practice of worship.
+A broad range of worship practices are examined and experienced so that the student can establish an informed foundation for worship practices.

 Prerequisite: BIB 220

 MIN 350 Orientation to Directed Field Experience